digitalocean/container-blueprints/DOKS-CI-CD/README.md

 - Loose coupling between services, thus making easy to deploy individual application components.
 - Various services can be connected without modifying consumers or producers, thus facilitating building new applications.

 Event-driven architectures allow loose coupling between components in the system.
 This has a tremendous advantage, meaning that new functionality can be added easily, without interfering or breaking other components.
 Event-based architectures use a message broker such as [Apache Kafka](https://kafka.apache.org/) or [RabbitMQ](https://www.rabbitmq.com/) (or an `in-memory` one - not recommended for production systems).
 Using brokers abstracts the details of event routing from the event producer and event consumer.
 In other words, applications need not to worry how a message (or event) travels from point A to B. The broker takes care of all the details, and routes each message (or event) correctly from the source to the destination (or multiple destinations).
+Brokers also offer support for complex deliveries such as responding to events, message filtering, delivery guarantees, etc.

+Knative eventing provides support for the following delivery mechanisms:

+- [Simple Delivery](https://knative.tips/eventing/delivery-methods/simple-delivery) - used in `1:1` scenarios, where an event source sends messages to a single subscriber (such as a Knative Service).
+- [Complex Delivery](https://knative.tips/eventing/delivery-methods/complex-delivery) via [Channels](https://knative.dev/docs/eventing/channels) and [Subscriptions](https://knative.dev/docs/eventing/channels/subscriptions) - used in `1:n` fanout scenarios, where an event source can send messages to 1 or more subscribers via channels.
+Channels can be in-memory, or persistent if using Kafka.
+- [Complex Delivery with Reply](https://knative.tips/eventing/delivery-methods/complex-delivery-reply) - same as above, but supports replying to events.
+Harder to maintain when working with multiple channels, and many subscribers reply to events.
+- [Complex Delivery via Brokers and Triggers](https://knative.tips/eventing/delivery-methods/broker-trigger-delivery) - a Broker combines Channel, reply, and filter functionality into a single resource.
+Trigger provides declarative filtering of all events.
+This is the preferred method when developing applications using Knative Eventing.

-For more information about Knative and its features, please visit the [official documentation website](https://knative.dev/docs).
+For more information about Knative and other features, please visit the [official documentation website](https://knative.dev/docs).
+[Knative Tips](https://knative.tips) is also a very good source of documentation for Knative in general.

 ## Getting to Know Cert-Manager